shadan-arif/optimized-momentum-strategy/reports/README.md

 docker run --rm -v "$(pwd)/reports:/app/reports" optimized-backtest
 ```

-This mounts the local `reports/` directory to `/app/reports` in the container, allowing you to access the `backtest_results.json` file after the run.
+This mounts the local `reports/` directory to `/app/reports` in the container, allowing you to access the `backtest_results.json` file in `reports/results/` after the run.

 Alternatively, to save to a different location (e.g., results folder):